sitamgithub-MSIT/SiteSleuth/README.md

 ## Technologies Used

-- Python: Python is used as the primary programming language for this project.
+- **Python**: Python is used as the primary programming language for this project.
-- Gemini API: These APIs provide advanced natural language processing and computer vision capabilities.
+- **Gemini API**: These APIs provide advanced natural language processing and computer vision capabilities.
-- Langchain: Langchain is used for the RAG (Retrieval Augmented Generation) implementation.
+- **Langchain**: Langchain is used for the RAG (Retrieval Augmented Generation) implementation.
-- Chroma DB: Chroma DB is used as the vector store for the embeddings.
+- **Chroma DB**: Chroma DB is used as the vector store for the embeddings.
-- Streamlit: Streamlit is used for building interactive UIs for the chat interface.
+- **Streamlit**: Streamlit is used for building interactive UIs for the chat interface.
-- Hugging Face Spaces: Hugging Face spaces is used for deployment of the streamlit application.
+- **Hugging Face Spaces**: Hugging Face spaces is used for deployment of the streamlit application.
-- Docker: Docker is used to containerize the application.
+- **Docker**: Docker is used to containerize the application.
-- Cloud Run: Google Cloud Run is used to deploy the containerized application.
+- **Cloud Run**: Google Cloud Run is used to deploy the containerized application.
-- Cloud Build: Google Cloud Build is used for setting up the CI/CD pipeline.
+- **Cloud Build**: Google Cloud Build is used for setting up the CI/CD pipeline.

 ## Getting Started